 If you didn’t already know it the 1st January next year will always be on a different day to the 1st January this year.
 This comes about because:

-- for ordinary years 365 days in a year ÷ 7 days in a week = 52 weeks and 1 day remaining,
+- for ordinary years with 365 days there are 52 weeks and 1 day remaining,

-- for leap years 366 days in a year ÷ 7 days in a week = 52 weeks and 2 day remaining.
+- for leap years with 366 days there are 52 weeks and 2 days remaining.

 This means that: